vladsolokha/full-stack-app-api/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Test the app by clicking the Save button on the save page which will INSERT the table into the database users table you created earlier
-Test the Fetch page which will display the same table, except from your local PostGres database.
+Test the Fetch page which will display the same table, except from your local Postgres database.

 I had errors while trying to spin up my api container as it was attached to the db.
 The error had to do with issues on api end not being able to establish a connection due to port or host issues.